Board of Advisors

 William Connellan is the Director of Academic Support Services at the University of Florida.
 He became the chief bargainer for the University of Florida in 2012, after a 41-year career at Oakland University in Michigan.
 He is currently responsible for negotiations with graduate assistant and faculty bargaining units.
 At Oakland University, he served in various administrative capacities, including a two-year stint as acting vice president for academic affairs.
 He also had a faculty appointment in journalism and visiting scholar appointments at the University of Michigan and Harvard University.
 His graduate degrees are from the University of Michigan.

 Jeffrey Cross is the Associate Vice President for Academic Affairs at Eastern Illinois University.
 Mr. Cross served in the Teacher Corps in Bowling Green, Warren County, Kentucky, and graduated from Western Kentucky University with an M.A. degree in 1972.
 He worked for the Illinois Department of Public Health in Springfield, Illinois, before joining the faculty and administrative staff of Ferris State university in 1976, where he served in a variety of administrative positions including Acting Dean, and Associate Vice President for Academic Affairs.
 Mr. Cross was hired at Eastern Illinois University as Associate Vice President for Academic Affairs in 1998 and continues in that capacity.
 He was awarded a Ph.D. by the University of Illinois at Urbana-Champaign in 2004; his dissertation is titled, The Impact of College and University Faculty Collective Bargaining on State Appropriations to Public Higher Education.
-Mr. Cross is currently a Board Member of the NCSCBHEP and is Co-editor of the Journal of Collective Bargaining in the Academy (click the link and press the control key).
+Mr. Cross is currently a Board Member of the NCSCBHEP and is Co-editor of the Journal of Collective Bargaining in the Academy.

 Brian Duffy is the Acting Associate Provost of Hunter College at the City University of New York (CUNY).
 Previously, Brian served as Assistant Dean of Fordham College where he taught English in addition to his administrative and advisory work.
 He returned to academic life at Hunter after a long career in the private sector in financial services.
 In addition to being Hunter’s representative on the NCSCBHEP Board, Brian assists the President and Provost of Hunter in a broad range of strategic planning activities and projects and in the day-to-day operations of the 6 colleges comprising the Hunter community.